-Figure 12.
+Figure 11.
 GCSE % 5+ A-C including English and maths attainment in 2015 by fluency in English

 To conclude, the evidence from the above empirical data shows the biggest underachievers in the UK are EAL non-fluent in English.
 We suggest that aggregate EAL is not a useful indicator for attainment data analysis.
-The Centre Forum report has led to this wrong conclusion because of the use of aggregate EAL data which is unhelpful to compare with White British who only speak English.
 We would argue that the worryingly low achievement of EAL pupils who are not fluent in English has been masked by failure of Government statistics to distinguish EAL pupils by stages of fluency in English or languages spoken at home.